Is your dirty carpet getting you down? Don’t worry, we’re here to help.

 Next, the machine sprays the carpet with a mix of hot water and shampoo that penetrates deep into the pile.

 On the third vacuum, the head agitates the pile to wring out the dirt.

-Pro Tip: Ventilate room to speed up drying process, turn on central heating if cleaning in colder months.
+Pro Tip: Ventilate the room to speed up the drying process, turn on central heating if cleaning in colder months.